MechanicalRock/mechanicalrock.github.io/_posts/2020-07-06-private-bastions.md

 AWS Systems Manager released a feature in 2018 called *Session Manager*, allowing the ability to connect directly to EC2 hosts without the need to expose any ports on those hosts (for example, port 22 for SSH).
 There are two ways you can make this work:

 * Place your EC2 in a public subnet with a public IPV4 address
-* Place your EC2 in a private subnet and create VPC endpoints to SSM related services
+* Place your EC2 in an isolated subnet and create VPC endpoints to SSM related services

 Today we'll focus on the second strategy.

 ## Use Cases

-Here's a couple of scenarios to explain why you might want to use Session Manager to access resources in private subnets.
+Here are two scenarios to explain why you might want to use Session Manager to access resources in private subnets.

-The first scenario is that you deploy an application consisting of microservices and a database to private subnets, made public by a load balancer in a public subnet.
+The first scenario is that you deploy an application consisting of microservices and a database to isolated subnets, made public by a load balancer in a public subnet.
 If you want the ability to test these services within the network, a private bastion might be a good way to do that:

 ![Scenario 1](/img/blog/ssm-private-terminal/scenario1.png)

-Another use case is that you have a hybrid network consisting of AWS resources and on-premise networks, perhaps by interconnected by a Transit Gateway attachment.
+Another use case is that you have a hybrid network consisting of AWS resources and on-premise networks, perhaps interconnected by a Transit Gateway attachment.
 In such scenarios, you may be forbidden from placing EC2 resources in public subnets or you may not even have an Internet Gateway at all:

 ![Scenario 2](/img/blog/ssm-private-terminal/scenario2.png)